 ST PETERâ€™S SCHOOL GOVERNORS

-I feel both very proud and very humble to be in my 9th year as Chair of Governors.
+I feel both very proud and very humble to be in my 10th (and probably last) year as Chair of Governors.
 Itâ€™s a wonderful school in which to be involved!

 Chris Luck Chair of Governors

 September 17th Â Â 2018